shinoj-exe/social-network/README.md

 ##Features
 The following are the features that have been implemented in this mini social network app:

--Sign up/sign in: Users can sign up for a new account or sign in with an existing account.
+-**Sign up/sign in**: Users can sign up for a new account or sign in with an existing account.
 Passwords are securely hashed before being stored in the database.

--Create a profile: Users can create a profile for themselves by providing their name, location,occupation,email and profile picture.
+-**Create a profile**: Users can create a profile for themselves by providing their name, location,occupation,email and profile picture.

--Search for other users: Users can search for other users by name.
+-**Search for other users**: Users can search for other users by name.

--View other users' profiles: Users can view other users' profiles by clicking on their name.
+-**View other users' profiles**: Users can view other users' profiles by clicking on their name.
 They can also see the number of friends that the user has.

--Add/Remove Friends: Can add or remove friends from their profile page or home page.(This option will be disabled While viewing their own profile page).
+-**Add/Remove Friends**: Can add or remove friends from their profile page or home page.(This option will be disabled While viewing their own profile page).

--Posts Functionality: Every user is able to see all posts in the home page where general posts of every user will be displayed.
+-**Posts Functionality**: Every user is able to see all posts in the home page where general posts of every user will be displayed.

--Add Posts: Each logged in user is able to add a post to their feed which will be showe on their own profile and in the general feed.
+-**Add Posts**: Each logged in user is able to add a post to their feed which will be showe on their own profile and in the general feed.

--Update posts: Likes for each posts are counted separately and displayed and it is kept track of which users have liked the posts already.
+-**Update posts**: Likes for each posts are counted separately and displayed and it is kept track of which users have liked the posts already.

 ##Dependencies
 The following are the major dependencies that have been used in this project:

--React JS: A JavaScript library used for building user interfaces.
+-**React JS**: A JavaScript library used for building user interfaces.

--Node.js: A JavaScript runtime used to build server-side applications(Runtime Environment for Javascript).
+-**Node.js**: A JavaScript runtime used to build server-side applications(Runtime Environment for Javascript).

--MongoDB: A NoSQL document database used to store data in a flexible, JSON-like format.
+-**MongoDB**: A NoSQL document database used to store data in a flexible, JSON-like format.

--Express: A web application framework for Node.js used to build APIs and web applications.
+-**Express**: A web application framework for Node.js used to build APIs and web applications.

--bcrypt: A library used to hash and salt passwords.
+-**bcrypt**: A library used to hash and salt passwords.

--jsonwebtoken: A library used to generate and verify JSON Web Tokens (JWTs).
+-**jsonwebtoken**: A library used to generate and verify JSON Web Tokens (JWTs).

--multer:Used for handling file uploads
+-**multer**:Used for handling file uploads

--formik,yup-: They are used for form validation
+-**formik,yup**-: They are used for form validation

--dropzone:It used to provide a drag and drop interface for file uploads in the client.
+-**dropzone**:It used to provide a drag and drop interface for file uploads in the client.